| Statistics, |

 These pages are also available on the touchscreen terminals arranged around the museum, and on visitors' own devices via wifi - the knowledgebase currently has over four and a half thousand pages and a similar number of photographs and archive scans, but does not yet attempt to cover the whole of the Museum's collection (which is around ten thousand items).

 2016 is the 25th anniversary of the museum, which first opened its doors in 1991.
 While 2015 was spent focusing on general infrastructure improvements, 2016 is being marked by some significant improvements and additions to the displays and collections.

 - Display areas - our displays and display areas

-- Museum exhibits - the first ~thousand-and-a-half individual display items to be listed.
+- Museum exhibits - the first ~sixteen hundred individual display items to be listed.
 This list is constantly being expanded.